webmandesign/legacy/themes/readme.md

 # Info

-This repository contains **obsolete, legacy WordPress themes** created by WebMan Design before year 2015.
+This repository contains **obsolete, discontinued, legacy WordPress themes** created by WebMan Design before year 2015.
 These themes were deprecated and [removed from distribution on 1st June 2015](https://www.facebook.com/webmandesigneu/posts/975621742461627).

 ## Important